Scholarships are the best source of free money, and they can help you reduce the total cost of your education.

 Finding Private Scholarships

 Many outside scholarship opportunities are available through a wide variety of sources.
+We have found that students have been most successful searching in their local community.
 Here are a few places to begin your search:

 You may also find opportunities through the following online scholarship search engines: